-- Examining existing utilization and demand characteristics of on and off-street parking for residential, commercial, and park-and-ride land uses outside of Downtown Jackson. - Present a range of alternative approaches to managing and maintaining parking and transportation resources into the future to inform officials as they determine the desired direction for policy implementation. - Inform the Town's 2017 zoning code update by providing recommendations pertaining to residential and commercial measured parking demands outside of Downtown Jackson. - Position the Town for future success in providing and managing parking with a clear set of supply, demand-management, policy, and program strategies and solutions.
+- Examining existing utilization and demand characteristics of on and off-street parking for residential and commercial land uses outside of Downtown Jackson. - Present a range of alternative approaches to managing and maintaining parking and transportation resources into the future to inform officials as they determine the desired direction for policy implementation. - Inform the Town's 2017 zoning code update by providing recommendations pertaining to residential and commercial measured parking demands outside of Downtown Jackson.